-- iii.
-If an active shooter enters your office or classroom, try to remain calm.
-Dial 911, if possible, and alert police to the shooter's location; if you can't speak, leave the line open so the dispatcher can listen to what's taking place.
-Normally the location of a 911call can be determined without speaking.
-If there is absolutely no opportunity for escape or hiding, it might be possible to negotiate with the shooter; attempting to overpower the shooter with force should be considered a very last resort, after all other options have been exhausted.
-If the shooter leaves the area, proceed immediately to a safer place and do not touch anything that was in the vicinity of the shooter. - iv.
-No matter what the circumstances, if you decide to flee during an active shooting situation, make sure you have an escape route and plan in mind.
-Do not attempt to carry anything while fleeing; move quickly, keep your hands visible, and follow the instructions of any police officers you may encounter.
-Do not attempt to remove injured people; instead, leave wounded victims where they are and notify authorities of their location as soon as possible.
-Do not try to drive off campus until advised it is safe to do so by police or campus administrators. - 3.
-What to expect from responding police officers: Police officers responding to an active shooter are trained to proceed immediately to the area in which shots were last heard; their purpose is to stop the shooting as quickly as possible.
-The first responding officers will normally be in teams of four (4); they may be dressed in regular patrol uniforms, or they may be wearing external bulletproof vests, Kevlar helmets, and other tactical equipment.
+As a last resort, working together or alone, act with aggression, use improvised weapons to disarm the shooter.
+Commit to taking the shooter down.

+6. What to expect from responding police officers: Police officers responding to an active shooter are trained to proceed immediately to the area in which shots were last heard; their purpose is to stop the shooting as quickly as possible.
+They may be dressed in regular patrol uniforms, or they may be wearing external bulletproof vests, Kevlar helmets, and other tactical equipment.
 The officers may be armed with rifles, shotguns, or handguns, and might be using pepper spray or tear gas to control the situation.
-Regardless of how they appear, remain calm, do as the officers tell you, and do not be afraid of them.
+Remain calm, do as the officers tell you, and do not be afraid of them.
 Put down any bags or packages you may be carrying and keep your hands visible at all times; if you know where the shooter is, tell the officers.
 The first officers to arrive will not stop to aid injured people; rescue teams composed of other officers and emergency medical personnel will follow the first officers into secured areas to treat and remove injured persons.
 Keep in mind that even once you have escaped to a safer location, the entire area is still a crime scene; police will usually not let anyone leave until the situation is fully under control and all witnesses have been identified and questioned.
 Until you are released, remain at whatever assembly point authorities designate.